-Chairperson: Heidi L. Bostic Graduate Program Director: Jan Evans
+Graduate Program Director: Jan E. Evans

-The goals of the Master of Arts program in Spanish are 1) to prepare students who hope to pursue the Ph.D. in Spanish and related fields, through research projects and other scholarly activities, 2) to strengthen the skills of elementary and secondary school teachers of Spanish, 3) to prepare individuals to function in social and business situations in Hispanic countries, and 4) to broaden the student's global perspective.
+The goals of the Master of Arts program in Spanish are 1) to prepare students to pursue the Ph.D. in Spanish and related fields, 2) to prepare students to be effective teachers and, 3) to prepare students to work in business and professional activities that require Spanish in this country and abroad.
+Baylor's MA in Spanish provides a balanced study of canonical works in Latin American and Peninsular Literature together with a solid grounding in Hispanic Linguistics.